idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step03_analytical_solution.md

 The `mms` package includes a function (`run_spatial`) for performing and automatically modifies the supplied input file to perform increase levels of uniform refinement.
-After each run the results are collected into a `pandas.DataFrame` object, which can be used in the `ConvergencePlot` object to output a plot.
+After each run the results are collected into a `pandas.DataFrame` object, which can be used in the `ConvergencePlot` object to create a plot.

 For example, for [tutorial03-analytical-spatial-code] results in spatial convergence plot shown in [tutorial03-analytical-spatial-graph].
-In this case, the input file created above (`1d_analytical.i`) is executed with six levels of uniform refinement (0, 1, 2, 3, 4, 5).
-Also, notice that an extra argument `Mesh/nx=10` is supplied to reduce the number of elements to 10 for the initial mesh.
+In this case, the input file created above (`1d_analytical.i`) is executed with six levels of uniform refinement (0--5).
+Notice that an extra argument `Mesh/nx=10` is supplied to reduce the number of elements to 10 for the initial mesh.
 The `console` flag suppress the screen output from the simulations.